coltonchrane/Cemetary_Database_Website/README.md

   ![Registration Page](/DudleyCemetary-screenshots/sign-up.png)

   After logging in the main directory displays every plot in the cemetary with information about the plot.
+Note the the export report button which allows a user to export the a formatted report of the database table of the cemetery's directory.
+This was at the clients request to be able to keep a physical back up and for onboarding new members of the cemetery's board.

   ![Home](/DudleyCemetary-screenshots/home.png)